What is Rubber Duck Debugging and does it work?

 It’s not about the duck

-The rubber duck may, ironically, be the least important part of the rubber ducking debugging technique.
+The rubber duck may, ironically, be the least important part of the rubber duck debugging technique.
 You don’t need a rubber duck to get started (although what developer wouldn’t want one of these rubber ducks on their desk?).

 If you don’t have a rubber duck, try one of these approaches instead: